How to Format your CV

 Perhaps you are about to write a CV for the first time, and you want to know the CV format in Nigeria or you are here to know more about CV writing, therefore, honing your CV writing skills.
 Whichever be the case, I will try as much as possible to explain CV format in Nigeria in succinct.

-Before I continue, let me make it clear that my target audience for this article is fresh graduate, graduates with work experience, and even dropouts.
+Before I continue, let me make it clear that my target audience for this article is fresh graduates, graduates with work experience, and even dropouts.
 I ought to use the word Resume, but because everyone is used to the term CV meaning Curriculum Vitae, thus, I will use the word CV for the entire writeup.

 You see, CV goes beyond booting up words; you need to think carefully about what the content, design, layout and font say about you as a professional.
 Recruiters have passed the age of reading CV from head to toe… That is bygone days.
 We are living on a fast track.
 After admission, it takes only 6 seconds to decide the fate of your CV.